 Developed over the past two decades, the Internal Family Systems (IFS) model is one of the fastest growing approaches to psychotherapy today.
 IFS offers both a conceptual umbrella under which a variety of practices and different approaches can be grounded and guided, and a set of original techniques for creating safety and fostering Self-to-Self connection in interpersonal relationships.
-During this Web Conference, Dr. Richard Schwartz, originator of IFS, will provide an introduction to the basics of the IFS model and its effective use with attachment and trauma.

 This Web Conference is designed to help clinicians:

 1) Identify the basic theory and principles of Internal Family Systems (IFS) therapy;